Stochastic parrotology

 To move beyond vibes, we need to operationalize these debates.
 We must ask specific, falsifiable questions about what happens inside the black box during pre-training.

 If we strip away the anthropomorphism, the debate seems to be about at least three things that I can discern.
-Can we mathematically and empirically demonstrate whether the following can arise purely from observing the text of others?
+Can we mathematically and empirically demonstrate whether the following can arise purely from observing others’ text?

 1. Can models learn intervention distributions from pre-training?